- 1 Purpose

 The University recognises that developmental programs allow optimum performance and will offer a range of formal development programs to support career progression, increase skills, broaden experience, and enhance future career opportunities, including but not limited to the following.

-The University offers an Academic Development and Outside Studies Program (the Program) to provide a period of paid absence for Academic Employees to undertake sustained research, scholarly activity or gain professional experience.
+The University offers an Academic Professional Development Program (the Program) to provide a period of paid absence for Academic Employees to undertake sustained research, scholarly activity or gain professional experience.

 The Program aims to maintain and improve professional and vocational knowledge and skills.
 As an additional benefit it may also help Employees establish or renew links with colleagues in appropriate fields outside the University for the purpose of enhancing their own research and/or teaching within the University.